-The pandemic was a great example of just how much can change in one year’s time.
+The pandemic has been a great example of just how much can change in one year’s time.
 In April 2020, Americans were grappling with new lockdown restrictions: businesses shutting down, office life moving to remote work, and dramatic decreases in gatherings of all sizes.
 Fast forward to April 2021, and the United States has a new sense of hope as vaccination numbers increase and reopening measures begin.

 You may find yourself asking what types of changes we can expect as we head into spring and summer.
 Microsoft Advertising Insights aimed to answer exactly that by exploring the top post-pandemic trends we could see in the coming months.
 Our analysis consisted of comparing search acceleration trends for the state with the fewest remaining lockdown restrictions, Iowa, against the state with the largest remaining amount of lockdown restrictions, Virginia.